 Our panel has tons of advice on tactics, KPIs, and processes for effective lease management.
 But first, they say, it’s important to establish why it matters to get it right.

 “When you think about housing, it’s a basic human need,” Melissa says.
 “That’s the human element.
-Obviously, we lean on automation and technology to support us, but I think that as things have changed in our industry – and this generation of renters has changed – so must our processes evolve in order to meet the needs of the people that we serve and to impact our local communities.”
+Obviously, we lean in on [property management] automation and technology to support us, but I think that as things have changed in our industry – and this generation of renters has changed – so must our processes evolve in order to meet the needs of the people that we serve and to impact our local communities.”

 David adds: “One of the basic human needs is shelter.
 Another way to look at it is some of the most stressful events in your life are death, divorce, and moving.
 So we’re dealing with high-stress situations.
 To be fair to the owners, to the prospective residents, and to your team, the lease management process needs to be efficient, organized, and systematized.”